harness-community/harness-replicate-pipeline/README.md

 - All input sets for migrated pipelines
 - Overlay input sets
 - Maintains relationship with parent pipelines
+- Auto-updated: `orgIdentifier` and `projectIdentifier`

+**Templates:**
+- Pipeline templates referenced by pipelines
+- Step group templates
+- Stage templates
+- Auto-migrated when pipeline dependencies are detected
+- Auto-updated: `orgIdentifier` and `projectIdentifier`

 ### ❌ NOT Migrated